MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 Preview versions of the following products are available for you to install and test on devices running Windows in your organization.

-The following products are available as part of this preview program:
 - Office LTSC Professional Plus 2021 Preview
 - Project Professional 2021 Preview
 - Visio Professional 2021 Preview